Fiona-J-W/libyoga/README.md

 Since this situation is clearly less then great, libyoga was invented to get rid of all of these disadvantages and create few new ones.

+The current status of the project is that it solves all the problems of printf, but has lost it's formatting-support since it was basically rewritten from scratch.
+The current implementation also favours convenience over performance and is still build on top of the stdlib's stream-library.
+The longtime-goal is to overcome these limitations.

 Name
 ----
 Naming is sometimes considered one of the hardest things in software-engeneering.
 Therefore the author